 While the liner seems like extra work, it allows you to use much thinner leather, which is easier to cut, sew, and shape.
 In the end it works out about even.

 If you're using thick leather, you can make a neater job by using a butt stitch rather than a saddle stitch.
 In this stitch the edges of the leather butt up square.
 You use a criss-cross pattern, exactly as you tie your shoes, to draw them together.
 You do not have to allow as much for the seam when cutting the leather for this method.
 If you wish have a tab for a suspension strap anchor, you can transition to the saddle stitch near the top.
+A disadvantage of the butt stitch is that the threads are more exposed to wear.
+You can minimize this by pressing them into the softened leather before it dries.

 Since you're using tooling leather, you could tool it.
 Borders, runic inscriptions, and stamped patterns are all suitable for various periods.
 Again, try to study some period examples if you can.